This is a rush transcript from "Your World," November 23, 2011. This copy may not be in its final form and may be updated.

 He said he would support any one of the other candidates, including you, should you become the nominee.

-PAUL: Yeah.
+PAUL: Yes.
 My trouble is I guess I can be accused of less loyalty to political parties than others.

 So I have never enjoyed that type of conversation.
 One time Ronald Reagan asked me to change my vote and I explained to him that I had promised in the campaign to vote a certain way, and I’m sorry, but I wouldn’t be able to do it.
 He was very, very respectful and understood it and didn’t then try to intimidate me in any way.